FAQs-banner

 James Howes & Co can also submit tax returns electronically via our accounting software.

-If you are already in the French tax system, you will receive a pre-printed tax return each year (unless you opt to go paperless).
-The information already known about you by the tax office will be already filled in (such as your name, contact details and certain sources of income already declared to the authority by e.g. your bank or employer).
+Should you prepare your tax return via your online account, the information already known about you by the tax office will be pre-populated (such as your personal details and certain sources of income already declared to the authority by e.g. your bank or employer).
+You may choose to accept or update/override the pre-populated information.

 Late payment will generally incur a fine of 10% of the amount due.
 This is called a majoration.
+Furthermore, late payment interest will be applied from the day after the original payment deadline, calculated at the standard rate set by the tax authorities.

 Yes.
 The process would be the same as if the tax return were not late.
 But expect to be charged the 10% majoration usually incurred on late submission.